Shadowdevsbu/shadowdevsbu/learning-resources/readme.md

 ### Navigation
 - Select the field you wish to learn (e.g. Software Security).
-- Select concepts - videos - youtube - start with the introduction.md file.
+- Select concepts - videos - youtube, then start with the introductory readme.md file.
 - All markdown(md) files are structured.
 Use the table of content to navigate through sections within the file by clicking.
 - Each section has links attached to topics.